 A. We’re blushing from your compliment.
 Over the last 40 years we have collected a variety of home remedies from medical journals as well as from readers of this column.
 When we learn about home remedies that seem promising, we publish them here on the website.

 We have also compiled our favorites in The People’s Pharmacy Quick & Handy Home Remedies.
-Anyone who would like a copy can find it at the library or local bookseller.
 To order by mail, please send $16.95 plus $4 postage and handling to Graedons’ People’s Pharmacy, Dept QHHR; PO Box 52027; Durham, NC 27717-2027.
-Others may find it helpful as a holiday gift.

 There is a surprising amount of scientific evidence supporting the use of home and herbal remedies.
 We’re delighted to hear from a physician who appreciates these affordable approaches.